Bike Buyers Guide

 MTB’s have exploded in popularity over the past twenty years.
 These bikes have wide tires, usually with knobby treads and a strong frame, and are designed to handle the rugged trails without disintegrating.
 With wide handlebars, disc brakes (on some models) and suspension forks these bikes are slower on the road, more suited to blazing through the trails on some of your favorite outdoor tracks.

 Depending on your skill level and budget, some mountain bikes are ready to take off!
 Literally!

 Hybrids are a compromise between road and mountain bikes and offer the best features of both if most of your riding will be on smooth tarmac.
 With slicker tires and larger circumference wheels, these bikes are perfect commuter or tourist bikes, very easy to ride and feature the upright seat and handlebar position that make for a comfortable trip.
 Hybrids are a good choice for most city riding or smooth trails, and offer speed, durability and comfort.

 BMX bikes are for the inner daredevil amongst us.
-With no gears, only 1 brake and small 20’ inch wheels, these street style bikes are designed for the skate park and trick riding only.
-They are great fun to ride and learn new moves on, but quite unpractical to ride long distances or off-roading.
+With no gears and small 20’ inch wheels, these street style bikes are designed for the skate park and trick riding only.
+They are great fun to ride and learn new moves on, but quite impractical to ride long distances or off-roading.

 Smart Shopping for Bikes

 Once you’ve figured out the best style of bike for you, it’s time to start shopping.
 Here are tips to help you out

 When you know the right style of bike for you, to make double sure that you're making the right choice, borrow a bike from a friend and try it out.
 Be sure to go on a ride longer than a lap around the parking lot, too.
 Twenty minutes should be enough to know if you are comfortable with the way you sit on a particular type of bike, and if the pace is right for you, or if it will be something that ultimately disappoints you.